crillab/metrics/docs/scalpel-config.md

 In the second case, the following sections give more details on how to write a configuration file that describes your campaign (the returned configuration will be an object representation of this description).

+Additionally, as you can see in the example above, a `log_level` parameter may be specified to the function `read_campaign()`.
+This allows to configure the minimum level of the parsing events that should be logged.
+Available levels are, from the lowest to the highest:

++ `'TRACE'`
++ `'DEBUG'`
++ `'INFO'`
++ `'WARNING'` (this is the default level)
++ `'ERROR'`

+Parsing events are regularly logged by *Scalpel* to trace the extraction it performs, mostly for debugging purposes.
+For instance, activating a lower logging level may allow to identify why some data is missing for a particular experiment.
+However, it should be noted that *Scalpel* may become particularly verbose when doing so, which may affect performance.
+This is why this feature should only be activated for debugging purposes.

 ## Metadata of the Campaign